Muskan255/Child-Labour-Risk-Detection-/README.md

 ## 📜 License
 This project is intended for research and educational purposes only.
-(Include license type if required – MIT, Apache 2.0, etc.)
+(Include license type  – MIT, Apache 2.0, etc.)